inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 1568)[```none
-Inference frae growls engender interest in fissive renew, interring in blackened splendour wisnae what I hae promised you.
+But interring in black splendour wisnae what I hae promised you, inference frae growls engender interest in fissive renew,
 As opts o kelvin minima
 are limited tae what is thrown, am proffering what's insular,